Skip to content

 OPEN_COWORK_GATEWAY_ADMIN_TOKEN Required for operator endpoints in shared/public deployments.
 Send as bearer auth or x-open-cowork-gateway-admin-token.

 OPEN_COWORK_GATEWAY_ALLOW_LOOPBACK_OPERATOR_BYPASS Explicit local-only bypass for operator endpoints when bound to loopback.
-Runtime rejects public URLs and proxy-forwarded requests for this bypass.
+Runtime rejects public URLs, public/forwarded Host headers, proxy-forwarded requests, and public binds for this bypass.

 OPEN_COWORK_GATEWAY_ALLOW_INSECURE_HTTP Allows non-loopback HTTP cloud URLs for local Docker networks only.